glanzz/evmauth-core/src/README.md

 | **Gas Efficiency** | Good | Better for specific use cases |
 | **Adoption** | Widely adopted | Newer standard |

-### When to Choose Which

-**Use ERC-1155 variants when:**
-- You need batch transfer operations
-- Broader ecosystem compatibility is required
-- Working with NFT marketplaces
-- Simple metadata requirements (URI-based)

-**Use ERC-6909 variants when:**
-- You need granular operator permissions per token ID
-- Tokens require individual name/symbol/decimals metadata
-- Gas optimization for single transfers is critical
-- Building financial or DeFi applications

 ## Contract Architecture

 ### TokenAccessControl